pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Springer's discontinued LaTeX search or zbmath's MathML based system are good examples of this failure.
 A sizeable research corpus revolves around analyzing MathML fragments, yet no actually useful system is available.

-### Death of progress
+### Progress

-Here's a very personal opinion: The MathML community has actively worked against progress for equation layout on the web, and mathematics as a larger issue.
+Here's a very personal opinion: the MathML people have actively worked against progress for equation layout on the web, and STEM content as a larger issue.

 Why do I say this?
-Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML people who insist that MathML must be implemented at all costs, actively damaging other approaches, even approaches with better results for users.
+Because anyone who has followed this area as closely as I have in the past decade or so (which, alas, is barely a handful of people) know that it's the MathML people who insist that MathML must be implemented at all costs, actively damaging other approaches, even approaches with better results for users.

-To these purists, MathML is more important than users, authors, and browsers.
+To the purists, MathML is more important than users, authors, and browsers.

-As a result, projects that made actual progress (like MathJax, mathlive, hell - even KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".
-[Don't get me wrong, I can gripe about these projects but at least they move.]
+As a result, projects that made actual progress (like MathJax, mathlive, hell - even KaTeX) are in danger of losing support from their communities because people are being told "you must use MathML".
+[Don't get me wrong, I can gripe about these projects, too, but at least they move.]

-All the while, there's no indication that MathML development will speedup at all, even if Chrome ships the new, cut-down, incompatible spec.(Fun fact: Gecko removed perfectly functioning MathML 3 features.
-What kind of idiot breaks backwards compatibility on the web?
-MathML people, that's who.)
+All the while, there's no indication that MathML development will speedup at all, even if Chrome ships the new, cut-down, incompatible spec.

 So if you ever again complain about the lack of improvements in this space, blame the MathML people.
 They are to blame.
 We could have made many small improvements to the platform that would have benefited everyone if the MathML people hadn't killed everything that didn't suit them and drove away anyone who didn't agree with them.

 Reversely, MathML is being held back where it actually shines - XML print production.
-There's so much useful print equation content to consider for XML workflows (tikz alone!); extendingMathML would be natural here.
+There's so much useful print equation content to consider for XML workflows (tikz alone!); extending MathML would be natural here.
 Instead, even the XML people get nothing (or worse - a cut down spec they can't use until JATS adopts it).

 I wrote earlier that "web equation layout" is not something that exists.
 So you might say, what's the problem?
 I think the problem is that we might get stuck, in a bad way.
-Here's quote from [On Mathematical Symbols in China](https://arxiv.org/pdf/1511.08033v1.pdf) (or via Christian's [Interesting Esoterica](https://read.somethingorotherwhatever.com/entry/OnMathematicalSymbolsinChina)).
+Here's quote from [On Mathematical Symbols in China](https://arxiv.org/pdf/1511.08033v1.pdf) (again, thanks to Christian's [Interesting Esoterica](https://read.somethingorotherwhatever.com/entry/OnMathematicalSymbolsinChina)).

 > Ancient Europeans struggled with fractions because of the use of tedious Roman numerals, so ancient Europeans were weakest in algebra.